-Supporting a child’s education is one of your most important responsibilities.
-By cultivating a love of learning and knowledge at a young age, you can set up your child for success.
-Here are some strategies to help you build a foundation of learning for your child.
+Supporting your child’s education is one of your most important responsibilities.
+By cultivating a love of learning and knowledge at a young age, you can prepare your child for success.
+Here are some strategies to help you build a foundation of learning.

 Nurture learning at home